FALCONRY AT LEEDS CASTLE

 In adverse weather conditions some birds will not be on display.

 Free flying displays take place in the Falconry Arena in front of the Maze.
 The displays last 30 to 40 minutes and features a range of birds including Hawks, Vultures, Falcons and Owls.

 October to March: 2pm at weekends and school holidays

-During the winter season some birds may not be able to fly due to weather constraints.
-In adverse weather the display may be shorter or cancelled.
+In adverse weather conditions the display may be shorter or cancelled.

 Getting married at Leeds Castle?
 Create that extra special experience by booking a private Falconry display or surprise your guests with ring delivery by an Owl for a truly unique addition to your wedding ceremony in the 16th Century Maiden’s Tower.

 Mark Brattle, Falconry & Wildlife Manager

 Mark’s life-long fascination with birds of prey began at three years old followed by visits and experiences at falconry centres throughout the UK.
 The first decade of his career was spent learning the art of falconry from apprenticeship to Head Falconer positions at bird of prey centres across the country.